agrbin/v8boinc-remote/README.md

       files and directories.

   **[DESCRIPTION]**
-      Describe yourslef what you're doing.
-It will be written to `app.json`.
+      Describe what your application is doing.
+This will be written to app.json.

 ## v8boinc test [TEST-FILES]